Ten Weeks in Africa

 Page-turning and deeply moving.
 A masterpiece. — Amanda Foreman

-Had all the pace and drama you could wish for — Guardian
+All the pace and drama you could wish for — Guardian

 Lucid and humane — Charles Moore, Daily Telegraph